+Now HDR photography means a lot.
 Photographing a high-contrast scene can be really frustrating when the pictures you just snapped don’t do much justice to the subject.
 However, you shouldn’t worry much about it as most photographers deal with this problem every now and then.
 Despite the fact that it’s almost impossible to capture the best photographs under these circumstances, there is a solution: HDR processing.

-If you want to talk about HDR at the most basic level, then it’s really a set of photos that are taken at different exposure levels.
+You already know what are HDR photos.
+But if you want to talk about HDR at the most basic level, then it’s really a set of photos that are taken at different exposure levels.

 When mashed together using a software, these photos look very high quality with vivid life-like colors.
 Although it’s a bit more complicated that than but just to give you a gist of how things work, this is pretty much it.

 Technically, the photographer has to take a range of bracketed photos (photos of the same subject/scene).
 These bracketed photos have different shutter speed/aperture combinations which are distinct from one another.
 This results in an image that has varying luminosity and depth of field – giving it an exemplary look photographers usually strive for.